Gauge invariant quantum thermodynamics: consequences for the first law: Gauge-Invariant Heat

-Taking the invariant notion of work together with primordial invariance of the energy, the gauge invariant notion of heat $Q_{\mathrm{inv}}$ immediately follows from energy conservation.
-The explicit form of the heat is given below, where the role of quantum coherence is discussed in light of our findings.
+Taking the invariant notion of work together with primordial invariance of the energy, the~gauge-invariant notion of heat $Q_{\mathrm{inv}}$ immediately follows from energy conservation.
+The~explicit form of the heat is given below, after~the role of quantum coherence is discussed in light of our~findings.